Stable ResNet: EXPERIMENTS

 \section{EXPERIMENTS}

-In line with our theory, we now present results demonstrating empirical advantages of Stable ResNets (both uniform and decreasing scaling) compared to their unscaled counterparts on standard image classification tasks, both for infinite-width NNGP kernels as well as trained finite-width NNs.
+In line with our theory, we now present results demonstrating empirical advantages of Stable ResNets (both uniform and decreasing scaling) compared to their unscaled counterparts on a toy regression task and standard image classification tasks, both for infinite-width NNGP kernels as well as trained finite-width NNs in the latter case.
 In the interests of space, all experimental details not described in this section can be found in Appendix \ref{app: experimental details}.
-All error bars in this section correspond to 3 independent runs. \paragraph{NNGP inference results}
+All error bars in this section correspond to 3 independent runs. \paragraph{Stable NNGP regression experiment} We first present a toy regression posterior regression experiment with NNGP kernel.
+We compare across different depths and scalings, with target test function $y=x\text{sin}(x)$ and a small amount of observation noise $\sigma=0.1$ ($\sigma$ as defined in Eq. \ref{eqn:posterior}).